 There are three layout options: Preview, Master Audio, and Main Shot List.
 Each option represents a pane in the Main window and is turned on or off by selecting it.
 A check mark indicates that the option is turned on.

 Preview

 Preview displays what the broadcast will look like when you click the Go button.
-(The Go button is only active when AutoLive is off, which is the default.)
+(The Go button is only active when AutoLive is off.)
 To display the Preview window, click select Layout >Preview.

 Master Audio